 - Accommodation in Füssen is quite expensive since there is not a lot of hostels.
 We thought we could stay in Schwangau (as the prices seemed cheaper and the castles closer), however, we do not advise you to stay there since Schwangau does not have the same structure or charm as Füssen;

 - Old Kings Hostel: we stayed 3 nights in a (tiny) double room for 150 EUR (or 50 EUR per night for two).
 It is a neat and well decorated hostel with friendly staff.
-Very-well located in one of the cute streets of the old-town and only 10 minutes from the main bus station.
-The only downsides are that there is no kitchen available for cooking and that there is only one toilet and two showers for each female and male bathrooms.
+Well located in one of the cute streets of the old-town and only 10 minutes from the bus station.
+The only downsides are that there is no kitchen available and that there is only one toilet and two showers.

 - We were surprised by the huge amount and variety of restaurants Füssen has to offer.
 From German traditional cuisine to Asian food, there are plenty different addresses to check;

 - Ritter-stub'n: a German traditional restaurant.
 The dishes were really good and the portions incredible, we highly recommend this place!

 - Pizza Pasta Americano: a nice (and pretty cheap) pizza place (around 6-7 EUR for one medium pizza), the pizzas were delicious and very tasty!

 *All prices are referred to January 2018